UrbanInstitute/sparkr-tutorials/subsetting.md

 We can also reference the column names through the DF name, i.e. `select(df, df$mths_remng, df$aj_mths_remng)`.
 Or, we can save a list of columns as a combination of strings.
 If we wanted to make a list of all columns that relate to remaining maturity, we could evaluate the expression `remng_mat <- c("mths_remng", "aj_mths_remng")` and then easily reference our list of columns later on with `select(df, remng_mat)`.

-Besides subsetting by a list of columns, we can also subset `df` by column expressions, or by both as we do in the example below.
+Besides subsetting by a list of columns, we can also subset `df` while introducing a new column using a column expression, as we do in the example below.
 The DF `s2` includes the columns `"mths_remng"` and `"aj_mths_remng"` as in `s1`, but now with a column that lists the absolute value of the difference between the unadjusted and adjusted remaining maturity:

 ```r